Quick Start

 {{{$x} from {$y}}}

-An interesting case that demonstrates the usefulness of .local
+An interesting case that demonstrates how .local

-is .match
+is useful is .match

 statements with multiple variants where you need to reuse a value.